 When I was doing wedding photography, I met with a couple that had to drive an hour away from their home just to gain access to the deposit they needed to book their date with me.
 They did this so that they wouldn’t be easily tempted to dig into their savings.

 Investing has probably been the most terrifying things for me to think about since we started getting better with our finances.
 The truth is, it doesn’t have to be that scary.

 Just like Acorns collects your spare change, you can easily do this yourself.
 After Tom and I started our budget and began using cash more and more frequently, we created a big spare change jar in our closet.
-We’ll occasionally toss lose dollar bills or coins that we’ve collected throughout the week.
+Occasionally we’ll toss in dollar bills or coins that we’ve collected throughout the week.
 You’re not gong to see any huge returns on investments here, but why not try saving spare change throughout the year, cashing in and whatever you have left, you get to spend on something fun.
-Maybe it’s a pizza, maybe it’s a trip to the Bahamas.
-You never know!
+In fact, our spare change jar helped us pay for our vow renewal!

 Getting smarter when it comes to shopping has been a huge game changer for us.
 Creating a meal plan or setting a grocery budget can be huge when it comes to the food you buy each month.
 Plus, more and more grocery chains these days have great money saving incentives for you.
 Whether that be a points system, or something like Target’s Red Card that connects to your regular checking account, but saves you 5% with each use.

 The best way to save money on your regular purchases is to browse through a variety of shopping apps beforehand.
 Check out my top recommended apps.

 Once you have started saving more on your purchases, it’s time to get savvy about the best ways to make the most out of the food that you bought.
 This can be easily done with meat products.
 In fact, I have gotten really good about taking one turkey, and stretching it into 5 meals!
 If meal planning isn’t your thing but you still want healthy meals for your family, have someone else do the work for you!